ot316/Percussion-RRP/README.md

 Use:
-python record.py -number of seconds
+python record.py [number of seconds]